ppy/osu-wiki/news/2017-08-31-osu-mania-4k-world-cup-quarterfinals-recap.md

 If you've missed any of these matches, you can always catch up on the VODs found [here](https://www.twitch.tv/osulive/videos/all).

 That concludes all the matches for this weekend!
 Let's wave our goodbyes to Teams Singapore, Argentina, Hong Kong and New Zealand.
 Many congratulations to them for making it to the Top 16!
-Meanwhile, Teams Indonesia, Japan, Canada and France will be descending into the Loser's Bracket.
+Meanwhile, Teams Indonesia, Japan, Canada and France will be descending into the Losers Bracket.

 Good luck to all the remaining teams in this tournament!